 - Simplification of the current notification form and supporting document requirements;

 - Extension of the scope of the simplified procedure and creation of a new "ultra-simplified" online notification procedure; and

-- Announcement of a revision of the Guidelines, which should be updated around mid-2019.
+- Announcement of a revision of the Guidelines.

 While in its 7 June 2018 press release, the FCA considered implementing part of the contemplated measures by the end of 2018 and the adoption of new Guidelines by mid-2019, the process is still on-going.